-- Articulate a clear understanding of developmentally age appropriate curriculum based on their observations and assessments as to the why and reasoning behind the specific activities that contribute toward the development of the young child. - Advocate the needs for support for young children and the best practices for their education.
+- 1. Articulate a clear understanding of developmentally age appropriate curriculum based on their observations and assessments as to the why and reasoning behind the specific activities that contribute toward the development of the young child. - 2.
+Advocate the needs for support for young children and the best practices for their education.
 Students will create a high quality learning environment that facilitates the emotional, cognitive, language, physical and social competence of the child. - 3.
 Embrace the value of higher (further) education to enhance opportunities in the future.

-· · · ·
+Major Core Red guirements (25 units) Units

 CHLD/PSYC 4 Child Growth and Development 3

 CHLD/SOCI 6 Child, Family, Community 3

-CHLD 9 Introduction to Early Childhood
+CHLD 9 Introduction to Early Childhood Curriculum 3

-Curriculum 3

-CHLD 11A Principles and Practices ECE 3
+CHLD 11A Principles and Practices EDE 3

-CHLD 14 Child Health, Safety, and Nutrition 3
+CHLD 14 Child Health, Safety and Nutrition 3

 CHLD 20 Observation and Assessment 3

 CHLD 25 Teaching in a Diverse Society 3

 CHLD 49 Practicum and Field Experience 4

-Major Elective Requirements (8 units)
+Major Elective Requirements ( 8 Units

-See Certificate Lev See Certificate Levels II and III for options
+See Certificate Level II for options

-Minimum Unite Dequired in Major

-Minimum Units Required in Major 33
+Units Required in Major 15

-General Education Requirements 27
+General Education Coursework 27

+Electives 9

-Total Units Required 60
+Total Units Rec juirea 60